btsdigital/bot-api-contract/docs/pages/model/ServiceAuthorization.md

 </p>
 <p> To authorize service request it's necessary to specify service token <i>(example, 51ae2е07-22e6-4m60-8929-4haj082127fa)</i> in a X-BOT-TOKEN value in request's header.
 <p>
-<p>Service token is provided by bot-father after creation of service. (add web link to bot-father docs).
+<p>Service token is provided by bot-father after creation of service.
 </p>